 The soft texture of the chaise is an unexpected touch that contrasts well against the rigid lines of the bold black ladder and the bookshelves on the side.
 All in all, the furniture pieces veer away from the spooky and welcome a bit of Gothic glamour.

-Modern Gothic: Playing with Blocks of Color, Ornate Patterns and, er… Animal Prints?
+Modern Gothic: Blocks of Color, Ornate Patterns, and Animal Prints

 Love elaborate Gothic patterns but hate their deathly overtones?
 Forget those haunting images of skulls and bones.
 Instead, consider the quatrefoil when going for Gothic elegance.